vijishmadhavan/ArtLine/README.md

 APDrawing data set consits of mostly close-up portraits so the model would struggle to recogonize cloths,hands etc. For this purpose selected images from Anime sketch colorization pair were used.

+## Going Forward

+I hope I was clear, going forward would like to improve the model further as it still struggles with random backgrounds.
+Cartoonizing the image was never part of the project but somehow it came up and it did okay!! still lots to improve.